coder-lgtm/docker-k8s/README.md

 http://localhost:5000/weather?zip=94065
 ```

-The response should look like the below:
+The response should look like the below (it may be unformatted):
 ```
 {
   "current": {